vimalanandans/AdapterZirks/README.md

 1. Open the AdapterZirk project in Android Studio
 2. Click Gradle Sync button on the right side in the Gradle tab.
+3. If an API key is required for this hardware, open the corresponding test source file and add the API key where it says "API_KEY_HERE".
-3. In that Gradle tab, find the adapter of interest in the list under AdapterZirks and expand it
+3. In Gradle tab on the right, find the adapter of interest in the list under AdapterZirks and expand it
 4. Then go into Tasks -> Build and double click testClasses
 5. Then right click the corresponding test class in the project view on the left side and select Run ... main() For example: if testing PhilipsHue adapter, right click the PhilipsHueZirkTest.java under PhilipsHue/src/test/java/com.bezirk.adapter.philips.hue and select "Run PhilipsHueZirk...main()"